 Mist: In a 16 oz spray bottle, put 4-6 drops of Rosemary and 4-6 drops of Purify: and then fill the remainder of the bottle with distilled water.
 Lightly spray dog, avoiding eyes.
 Reapply as needed for flea prevention.

-Combine 25 drops each of Peppermint, Lime and Thyme.
+Combine 25 drops each of Frankincense and Thyme.
 Diffuse.
 Apply (dosage based on size) to paws 4-6 times a day.

-Apply a drop of Serenity to travel crate for a more peaceful ride.
+Apply a drop of Lavender to travel crate for a more peaceful ride.

 Disclosure: We are NOT providing medical advice.
 Always consult your physician for medical treatment.
 The advice shared in this page has not been evaluated by the FDA.
 The products and methods recommended are not intended to diagnose, treat, cure or prevent any illness or disease, nor is it intended to replace proper medical help.